pstutz/adda/README.md

 # Types vs. topics: What am I publishing and what am I subscribing to?
 // TODO

-# Types vs. topics: What am I publishing and what am I subscribing to?
-// TODO
+# Does Akka Streams backpressure work across Adda?
+No.

 # What happens when a subscriber fails to consume the messages fast enough?
-// TODO: We should address this case.
 The in-memory queue will grow and the application will eventually run out of memory.

-# Does Akka Streams backpressure work across Adda?
-Not yet.
+// TODO: We should address this case either by supporting backpressure or by disconnecting slow subscribers.

 # How does Adda scale?
 Each type is handled by its own network of actors, one actor per type and one actor for each subscriber and publisher.

-# How does Adda compare to Kafka?
+# How does Adda compare to (reactive) Kafka?
-//TODO: Improve.
-Adda currenlty runs inside of the same JVM as your application and directly integrates with Akka Streams.
+Adda runs embedded in the JVM of your application and directly integrates with Akka Streams.
 It does not support any of the persistence and distributed scalability features that Kafka supports.